AdejuwonF/coms-4160-shader-pipeline-private/README.md

 ### `src/model.glsl`

+Here, you will choose a modeling transformation for the objects in our scene that changes over time: the moon should rotate around the planet and be displaced a constant amount from it.

 ### `src/model_view_projection.vs`

+This function should combine the modeling, view and projection matrices to transform any input vertex to its position on your screen.

 ### `src/blue_and_gray.fs`

+This simple fragment shader (your first fragment shader!) should color the objects based on their identity: the moon is gray and the planet is blue.

 With these implemented you should now be able to run `./shaderpipeline ../data/test-02.json` and see an animation of a gray moon orbiting around a blue